-We should at our neighbours across the water in the UK.
+We should look at our neighbours across the water in the UK.
 They may have got a lot wrong with the Brexit crisis from our perspective, but we could learn a thing or two from them as regards this issue.
 In the UK, the law prevents solvent companies from walking away from their obligations to their employees' occupational pension scheme.
 This should be the standard practice, but the pensions regulation regimes in Ireland and the United Kingdom have diverged in many respects, and particularly as to this essential aspect.

-Accounting standards, FRS 102, requires an employer to recognise its liabilities to a pension scheme in its own financial statement.
+Accounting standard FRS 102 requires an employer to recognise its liabilities to a pension scheme in its own financial statement.
 Yet removing those liabilities from the employer's own accounts can have a transformative effect on the company's accounts.
 The problem here is that an employer's obligation to its pension scheme is not governed by statute law but by the terms of the pension trust deed which the employer will itself have drawn up.
 As a result, it is rarely a binding obligation.
 The employers are, therefore, in the dominant position.
 Most direct benefit trust deeds allow the employer to wind up its pension scheme and to cease contributions, while ignoring any deficit in the funding of the scheme and the resulting inability to pay out the benefits originally promised.